eksuas/EnumCode/README.md

 EnumCode Library
 ==========================

-EnumCode Library is developed to facilitate  enumeration, permutation computations and find a rank for sequences.
+EnumCode Library is developed to facilitate  enumeration, permutation computations and find an index for sequences.